mkelzubeir/mkelzubeir/README.md

 **AI evaluation and operations.** New York City. *Open to new roles.*

-I've worked both sides of the same problem: running operations teams against measurable quality standards, and testing whether AI systems hold up against them.
-I led a 12-person team at McMaster-Carr, red-teamed frontier models on contract for OpenAI, and founded a company building expert-governed evaluations for medical AI.
+Across my roles, I’ve been responsible for making quality concrete.
+At McMaster-Carr, I led a 12-person operations team against clear performance standards.
+At OpenAI, I tested where frontier models broke down.
+More recently, I founded a company building expert-led evaluations for medical AI.

 ---